ngs-docs/2022-GGG298/lab-3-conda/index.md

 and that should work too!
 You'll be able to run the `fastqc` command now.

 Here, FastQC is a completely separate application that we use in bioinformatics for looking at FASTQ files.
-We talk about that more in some other workshops we run, but: the main point is that it's just some more "non-standard" software that you can install!
+We talk about that more elsewhere but: the main point is that it's just some more "non-standard" software that you can install!

 Generally you want to avoid installing too many packages in one